Introduction to DEA Land Cover e11781ed99044b569447f412750251d9

 Visualising environmental descriptors

-There are seven environmental descriptors in DEA Land Cover: lifeform, vegetation cover, water seasonality, water state, intertidal area, water persistence, and bare gradation.
+There are seven environmental descriptors that can be generated from the DEA Land Cover classes: lifeform, vegetation cover, water seasonality, water state, intertidal area, water persistence, and bare gradation.

 The following section provides more detail about each environmental descriptor, then uses the plot_land_cover() function to visualise them.